shinken-monitoring/mod-import-aws/doc/index.rst

-* Put in key and secret your private Landscape access.
+* Put in key and secret your private AWS access.
-  * default_template will be used if your host is not "tagged" in Landscape
+  * default_template will be used if your host is not "tagged" in AWS

 Configuring the Arbiter module